-It’s important in your annual tax planning you share with your tax accountant your plans for the future.
+It’s important in your annual tax planning that you share with your tax accountant your plans for the future.

-- indefinitely if it is not used to produce income.
+- Indefinitely if it is not used to produce income.

-Above, we said you can only have one main residence per couple unless you divorce.
+If you remember from earlier in the article, we said you can only have one main residence per couple unless you divorce.
 Well, there is a little secret I would like to share on getting the benefit of more than one main residence for your family without any emotional tragedy!

 - save on living expenses,

-- earn an income and
+- earn an income, and

 - more importantly get a foothold in the property market while they study or build their career.